physical-computation-measurements/Binder-MK56-Chamber-Calibration-Certificate/README.md

 The key information from the calibration certificate is that the thermal chamber was measured to have an absolute temperature uncertainty of 0.2 K or less
 (which is well within the specification of 0.5 K) using one temperature measurement at 20.6 degrees Celsius at one point inside the chamber.

-The reference standard used had a measurement uncertainty of 0.15 K.
+The reference standard used for the calibration had a measurement uncertainty of 0.15 K.